Ready, Steady, BRUNCH! Local spots we love

 The Tenth Hole, Southsea

 Blink and you’ll miss it.
 For many, the only clue that there’s something pretty special down on Southsea seafront is the queue that often extends out of the gate.
-The majority of visitors to the Tenth Hole are lured by their utterly decadent cakes (shout out to their epic Flake Cake), but for myself, their brunch is my main pull.
-Simple, well-made and delicious – I absolutely LOVE their Eggs Royale (and I’ve been known to be quite sniffy about my smoked salmon – I can assure you, theirs is top notch).
-There’s even a kids breakfast and treats for any visiting dogs too.
+The majority of visitors to The Tenth Hole are lured by their utterly decadent cakes (shout out to their epic strawberry and clotted cream sponge), but for myself, their brunch is my main pull.
+Simple, well-made and delicious – I’m gutted to see the Eggs Royale no longer on the menu (the smoked salmon was excellent), but I’m always up for a stack of buttermilk pancakes.
+There’s even a kids’ breakfast and treats for any visiting dogs too.

 Cantina, Ventnor, Isle of Wight

-This non-descript locale on Ventnor High Street, may not seem much on the outside but not only do they create some amazing baked goods to take away, but they were even named in The Guardian’s top spots for breakfast in the UK.
+This non-descript locale on Ventnor High Street may not seem much on the outside but you’d be surprised!
+Not only do they create some amazing baked goods to take away, but they were even named in The Guardian’s top spots for breakfast in the UK.
 It’s a cozy affair, with all and sundry popping in for their daily loaf as you scoff.
-One absolute must-try is their baked Shakshuka, the eggs are cooked perfectly and its spice levels are absolutely on-point.
+One absolute must-try is their baked shakshuka, the eggs are cooked perfectly and its spice levels are absolutely on-point.
+At the moment they’re only offering takeaway freshly-baked bread and coffee on Saturdays, but the minute they re-open for dining we’ll be in there like a shot.

 The New Forest is a rather quiet place at times, and for many spots the whole brunch scene hasn’t quite reached here *just* yet.
-There is, however, a new kid on the block who’s set to change that.
-Greedo, situated in lovely Lymington, has decor looking a little more East London than rural Hampshire.
+However, Lymington is well-catered for thanks to cool kid on the block Greedo, which looks a little more East London than rural Hampshire.
 On the menu, they’ve got some cracking dishes, including that love-it or hate-it classic Smoked Haddock Kedgeree, complete with Hampshire watercress.
-They’ve also got their own signature Greedo Bloody Mary, complete with Black Cow Vodka – made in Dorset from milk (I know, right?)
+They’ve also got their own signature Greedo Bloody Mary, complete with Black Cow Vodka – made in Dorset from milk (I know, right?).
+You won’t be able to book a table just yet – Greedo has yet to confirm a re-opening date – but we’ll let you know the minute their doors open.